kristjanvalur/py-asynkit/README.md

 `__await__` methods, which must only return `Iterator` objects.
 It does so by invoking the `coro_iter()` helper.

-This makes it simple to make a class _awaitable_ by decorating an `async` `__await__()` method.
+This makes it simple to make a class instance _awaitable_ by decorating an `async` `__await__()` method.

 ```python